+The project is a high-rise residential development in a predominantly mixed-use neighborhood.
 The community, neighbors, and staff have participated in two community meetings regarding height requirements along/adjacent to Lake Merritt.
 Public comments included ecology, sunlight, view, shadow, and recreation impacts to Lake Merritt, compatibility with existing character of the neighborhood, historic districts, impacts to the Lake, traffic, and architecture.
 There have been extensive comments on this project at those meetings.
 Currently, Strategic Planning staff is examining the issue as part of the Zoning Ordinance / General Plan conformity update.

-The applicant held several meetings with the residents of the Bechtel Building and the Regillus.
+The applicant held several meetings with the residents of the 244 Lakeside and Regillus apartment buildings.
 In addition, the project sponsor held a community meeting on July 31, 2007.
 Over 100 people attended the meeting and again there were extensive public comments.
 Those persons in opposition to the project cited appropriateness of the site, design, height, historic compatibility, demolition of a historic resource, shade, shadow, recreation impacts to Lake Merritt, traffic, lack of affordable housing, and overall project feasibility as concerns.
-Those supporting the project cited smart growth principals, the need for housing, the creation of jobs, an increase in the tax base, and a 24-hour community presence that would increase safety.
+Those supporting the project cited smart growth principals, the need for housing, the creation of jobs, and an increase in the tax base.
 Public comment notes are in Attachment B.

 Based on these public comments staff has identified a number of planning and design issues in the next section of this report.
-Staff requests that the DRC provide preliminary comments and recommendations on these issues as well as on any other layout or design elements that should be considered before the completion of the DEIR.
-Staff will return to the DRC after the publication of the DEIR so the Committee can provide their final comments with the benefit of the analysis contained within the environmental document.
+Staff requests that the LPAB provide preliminary comments and recommendations on these issues as well as on any other layout or design elements that should be considered before the completion of the DEIR.
+Staff will return to the LPAB after the publication of the DEIR so the Board can provide their final comments with the benefit of the analysis contained within the environmental document.